 ARM YOURSELF WITH THE TOOLS TO BE PRODUCTIVE (specifically, I upgraded my laptop after 7 years–yikes!)

 No matter how organized and focused you are, if you don’t have the right tools, it can be hard to be productive.
-If the equipment that you’re using is holding you back, then consider upgrading or switching it up all together.
+If the equipment that you’re using is holding you back, then consider upgrading or switching it up altogether.
 The first step is understanding your different options and choosing those best fitted to your business needs.
-For me, I was using a laptop from 2011 (yes, 7 years old!) and its performance capabilities was slowing me down.
+For me, I was using a laptop from 2011 (yes, 7 years old!) and its performance capabilities were slowing me down.
 The thought of having to go out and find the right laptop for my needs was daunting and it was easy to keep putting it off.
 I decided on the HP Pavilion Touchscreen 15.6″ HD Notebook, with Intel® Core™ i7 Processor to speed up my workflow.
-This laptop is perfect for those who need a computer that can run their office from home or on the go that is fast and efficient enough to run video editing and major browser and app multi-tasking.
+This laptop is perfect for those who need a computer that can run their office from home or on the go that is fast and efficient enough to run video editing and major browser and app multitasking.
 It has 8GB of RAM so it’s a breeze for me to download photos and videos from my photographer.
-It’s powered by an 8th Generation Intel® CoreTM processor, and provides smooth system responsiveness and fast load times for an exceptional PC experience.
+It’s powered by an 8th Generation Intel® CoreTM processor and provides smooth system responsiveness and fast load times for an exceptional PC experience.
 And did I mention the amazing price of $649 from Sam’s Club?
 Not bad at all!

 LISTEN TO MUSIC TO SET YOUR FOCUS